kalebdf/ScalableJSBackboneMarionetteTalk/README.md

 Originally presented by me, [Kaleb Fulgham][pf], in a talk on September 28, 2013 at [Houston Tech Fest 2013][htf].

+View the latest version of the presentation on [github.io here][present].

 ## Stellar Resources

 1. [Backbone Fundamentals Book by Addy Osmani](http://addyosmani.github.io/backbone-fundamentals)